batmen-lab/BioMANIA/README.md

 TODO:

-We will provide the below files and more tools data later
+We will provide the below files and the data of more tools later

 ```shell
 report/PNG2PDF.py